mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 ### Set the JVM heap space

-Set the JVM heap space to 2 gig
+:question: Set the JVM heap space to 2 gig

 <details>